-There are a few home-use light therapy devices known to target spider veins.
+There are a few at home LED light therapy devices known to target spider veins.

-The Rika LED Facial Massager is a smaller, cheaper light therapy device than the Trophy Skin RejuvaliteMD.
-It also works in three different wavelengths, covering blue, red, and amber light waves.
-You can choose the settings that work best for the skin ailments you’re targeting, but most find the amber wavelength to be particularly successful in dealing with spider veins.
+The ReVive LED Light Therapy Device is a smaller, cheaper light therapy device than the Trophy Skin RejuvaliteMD.
+It also works in two different wavelengths, covering blue and red light waves.

 Just be aware that it can produce a good bit of heat that can be uncomfortable during treatment.

 - Combats Acne & Aging: A non-invasive and...

 What About Those Cheap Blue Light Pens?
 Do They Work?